drupal-graphql-compose/documentation/extending/schema_type.md

 ## Option: Use normal GraphQL schema extensions

-You don't need to use GraphQL Compose to extend your schema.\
+You don't need to use GraphQL Compose to extend your schema.

 You can use normal [GraphQL 4.x](https://drupal-graphql.gitbook.io/graphql/) to extend or create your own schema types.

+Create a schema extension plugin by extending `\Drupal\graphql\Plugin\GraphQL\SchemaExtension\SdlSchemaExtensionPluginBase` and set the annotation property `schema = "graphql_compose"`.

 ## Option: Use the manager